RED SWASTIKA SOCIALISM IN CHINA & THE PLEDGE OF ALLEGIANCE

 Swastika swastica hakenkreuz

-By imposing socialism, the government of China has slandered (guilt by association) the old-style swastika that was prevalent in the country long before the existence of the socialist Wholecaust (of which the Holocaust was a part) and the National Socialist German Workers' Party.
+By imposing socialism, the government of China has slandered (guilt by association) the old-style swastika that was prevalent in the country long before Chinese socialists descended down the hole dug by the National Socialist German Workers' Party and the socialist Wholecaust (of which the Holocaust was a part) ~60 million slaughtered under the Union of Soviet Socialist Republics; ~50 million slaughtered under the Peoples' Republic of China; ~20 million slaughtered under the National Socialist German Workers' Party. http://rexcurry.net/book1a1contents-pledge.html

 Mao copied Hitler's Mein Kampf, with Mao's Little Red Book.
 Chinese socialists behaved in ways similar to socialists in Germany under the National Socialist German Workers Party.
 Mao announced that he wanted to re-unite the "Homeland."
 That included Tibet where over 1 million people were slaughtered in Mao's record-setting socialist killing spree that spanned decades.
 Over 6000 monasteries were destroyed.